 And when it’s nighttime, consider keeping lights lower and minimizing screen time.
 Each screen you put in front of your face adds to the conversation with your brain that it’s not yet time for sleep.

-Keep in mind, light is just one environmental factor that affects your mood and performance.
-Things like sound, visual stimuli, textures, and air flow all contribute to every space’s overall effect on your mood and brain power.
+Keep in mind, light is just one environmental factor that affects mood and performance.
+Things like sound, visual stimuli, textures, and air flow all contribute to every space’s overall effect on people’s mood and brain power.

 But as predominantly visual creatures, our brains are hard-wired to have a sensitivity to light.
-If you occupy spaces that are always sending your brain the wrong signals, you’ll always be a little bit (or a lotta bit) disoriented.
+If your students occupy spaces that are always sending their brain the wrong signals, they’ll always be a little bit (or a lotta bit) disoriented.

 Something to think about before flipping that switch.